Groups > Translators Association

 Translators automatically become a member of the TA on joining the SoA.

-The TA programmes events such as the TA@Home festival (31 October - 4 November 2022) and is a partner in the Literary Translation Centre at the London Book Fair (18-20 April 2023).
-If you're visiting the London Book Fair come and say hello!
+The TA programmes events such as the TA@Home festival (31 October – 4 November 2022) and is a partner in the Literary Translation Centre at the London Book Fair (12-14 March 2024).

-The TA is run by a committee of 10 members and managed by SoA Group Co-ordinators Catherine Fuller and Ambre Morvan.
+The TA is run by a committee of 10 members and coordinated by Catherine Fuller and Ambre Morvan.
 Catherine and Ambre are also members of the SoA Contracts Advisory team

-Read Co-Chair Rebecca DeWald's report to the AGM here
+Read Co-Chair Rebecca DeWald’s report to the AGM.

 The TA is committed to the need for more openness and opportunities in publishing, more visibility of translators of colour and more proactive intervention to help dismantle the institutional barriers faced by early career translators.
 Read our call for change.